Time To Help Out Hedgehogs

-Colder weather will now be making one of the gardeners allies and most welcome visitors, a little sleepy and ready for bed.
+This colder weather will now be making one of our gardening allies, and a most welcome visitor, a little sleepy and ready for hibernation.

-At this time of year they need to have fed well or still be feeding, to build up their strength for the long hibernation through the winter, especially if they have been born later in the season.
-We can help in several ways;
+At this time of the year hedgehogs need to have fed well, or still be feeding, in order to build up their strength for the long hibernation throughout the winter, especially if they have been born later in the season.

-Not use traditional slug pellets.
-If required use only iron based ones, which are harmless to hedgehogs.
-But not forgetting that hedgehogs are also very good predators of slugs!
+3. Do not use traditional slug pellets.
+If required, only use iron based ones, which are harmless to hedgehogs.
+We supply Slug Pellets that are organic and harmless to wildlife which you can find here.
+Don’t forget that hedgehogs are very good predators of slugs anyway!